simondlevy/MulticopterSim/README.md

 # Launch and fly!

 In UnrealEditor, select one of the maps in <b>Content/Flying/Maps</b>.
-Then in
+Then open the
-<b>Content/C++ Classes/HackflightModule/pawns</b>, folder and drag the
+<b>Content/C++ Classes/HackflightModule/pawns</b> folder and drag one of the
-vehicle pawn into the map.
+vehicle pawns into the map.
 Click the play button and you're ready to begin.
 You can use the spacebar to switch your point-of-view.

 # Design principles